-I am a Banting Postdoctoral Fellow in Amy Angert’s Lab at the University of British Columbia.
+I am a Plant Resilience Institute Research Associate at Michigan State University, working with David Lowry, Marjorie Weber, and Will Wetzel.
+For my first postdoc, I was at the University of British Columbia working with Amy Angert and Loren Rieseberg.
 I carried out my PhD at the Ecology and Evolutionary Biology Department at the University of Toronto under the supervision of Marc Johnson.

 I predominantly use plants and herbivorous insects to answer these questions.
 My PhD involved testing latitudinal gradients in herbivory and plant defence using common evening primrose and its associated herbivore community.
 My current postdoctoral work focuses on rapid adaptation to drought in scarlet monkeyflower across California and Southern Oregon.